nilsmehlhorn/blog/posts/observe-directive/index.md

 Now anytime the underlying observable emits a new value the AsyncPipe will pass it on to NgIf through our microsyntax expression and trigger re-evaluation inside of it.
 The directive will subsequently add the `else`-template while there's no value emitted from the observable (because it's still loading or has errored) or when that value in itself is falsy.
 The `then`-template will be added when there's a truthy value emitted by the observable.

 The last bit to all of this is the `as` keyword.
 As it turns out there's no corresponding setter in the source code of the NgIf directive.
-That's because it's not specific to NgIf.
-Rather it has to do with the contexts of template references.
+That's because it's not specific to NgIf - rather it has to do with the context of a template reference.
 Such a context is a type that's declaring all variables available while rendering the template.
 For NgIf this type is `NgIfContext<T>` and looks like this:

 ```typescript
 export class NgIfContext<T> {